 This is what I have been told should work in newer machines that can be programmed:

 10 min. preheat?
 I'm not sure why this is recommended.
 Too much heat can kill the yeast.
+Perhaps this is before the dough goes in and it's a very low heat setting to help with the rise.

 40 min-1 hr. rise, do not let the dough rise higher than the pan